dandrea1/password_generator/README.md

 # password_generator

-used python to create a password generator
+Generates new password and saves the password, website, and username to a .txt file.